 Before you unleash your new automaton onto the world, you first need to run through it yourself (known in the tech world as “dogfooding”).
 By putting yourself quite literally in the place of your recipient, you’ll quickly find out if there are any bugs in your system.

 Did you never get the third email in the campaign?
 Do your emails render wonky?
 Is Gmail clipping your emails so that your CTA is getting cut off?

 There are a number of issues that can crop up when you create anything new and are working across multiple independent systems.
 It’s up to you to ensure your readers have the best experience possible when they get your emails.

 That’s right, you’ve got to measure your email efforts!
 You need to make sure your campaign is hitting your goal.
 If not, why not?

 Check the open rates of your campaign.
 Are open rates plummeting after your second send?
 If so, find out why.
 It could be your content sucks or there may even be a glitch in the system that causes the subject line to be blank.
-Is your subject line too spammy?
+Perhaps your subject line is too spammy?

 If you’re not measuring and checking on your program, then you’ll never know what’s working and what’s not working.
 Just setting it and forgetting it is not the path to a successful automated email campaign (or any marketing effort, for that matter).